Brodie Summers

 Brodie Summers (born 18 October 1993) is an Australian freestyle skier.
-He competed at the FIS Freestyle World Ski Championships 2013 in Myrkdalen-Voss, and at the 2014 Winter Olympics in Sochi.
+He competed at the FIS Freestyle World Ski Championships 2013 in Myrkdalen-Voss, and at the 2014 Winter Olympics in Sochi, finishing 13th in the men's moguls event.
+At the 2018 Winter Olympics he was injured during the practice runs and was unable to compete.
+He attended his third Winter Olympics in Beijing in 2022, finishing 10th in the men's moguls.